KBeltz/testing101/README.md

 - Test cost varies: Unit < Integration < e2e
   - Writing a lot of unit tests is the best way to make a big impact on your application without a large overhead
-  - Integration tests are a bit more difficult than unit tests ???
+  - Integration tests are a bit more complex to implement than unit tests
-  - e2e tests should be planned
+  - e2e tests have higher setup and maintenance cost, and should be planned only for large, commonly used user flows
+    - First e2e test suggestion: signup process
+- Every bug fix should have an associated test that verifies that the bug is fixed
+- All new code should have associated tests
+- Zero tolerance policy for failing tests
-- If there is a bug in the code, write a test when you fix it
+  - Test failures should indicate a bug in the code, which should be addressed right away
-- // needs work
+  - Failing tests cost time and money to investigate each time they fail, and should be kept up-to-date each time the application chantes
+  - Don't skip them
+- Code Coverage?
+  - Code coverage is a measure of how much of the production code is executed when your automated tests are running
+  - Increasing code coverage is good, but reaching 100% coverage is not necessarily achievable (and quality > quantity anyway)
+  - Best for finding gaps in testing
+  - Good initial goal to strive for: 60%
+  - Good overall goal: 80%